Morning, Thursday, 30th April 2020

 THIS EVENT IS CPD CERTIFIED

-It comes as the Health and Social Care (Quality and Engagement) (Wales) Bill is introduced - proposing a ‘duty of candour’ for NHS bodies and the creation of a citizen voice body to replace Community Health Councils - with proposals to be made law in summer 2020 if passed by the National Assembly.
+It will be an opportunity to discuss the Health and Social Care (Quality and Engagement) (Wales) Bill, currently progressing through the National Assembly and due to become law in summer 2020 if passed - including its proposals for a ‘duty of candour’ for NHS bodies and the creation of a citizen voice body to replace Community Health Councils.

 It also comes as the National Health Service (Indemnities) (Wales) Bill - determining the steps that the Welsh Government can take to protect professionals from increasing costs of indemnity - completes its passage through the National Assembly for Wales.